Looking for the best countries for Americans to move to? Let met help.

 I have done my best to make this list varied and accessible.
 It is without a doubt, a biased list based on the places that I’ve visited and the people that I follow online.

 If you have questions about specific countries that I have not listed in this article, feel free to reach out and let me know and I’ll do my best to point you in the right direction for information.

-Number one on the list is the country that I have called home for more than four years.
+Number one on the list is the country that I have called home for more than five years.

 Mexico is without a doubt one of the most popular countries for Americans to move to.
 There are over one million of us south of the border making a life here.